IE155/Items-Tweaks/README.md

 5. Explosion deals damage and creates fire
 6. One fire charge is consumed per launch (except in creative mode)

+### Breeze Rod Smelting

+1. Obtain a breeze rod (dropped by Breeze mob)
+2. Place the breeze rod in a furnace
+3. Wait for smelting to complete (10 seconds)
+4. Collect the blaze rod

+### Riptide Trident Anywhere

+1. Obtain a trident with Riptide enchantment
+2. Long press right-click to charge in any environment (no water or rain needed)
+3. Release right-click to launch and enjoy riptide flight
+4. Fully compatible with all vanilla riptide mechanics

 ---

 ## Project Structure